inbucket/inbucket.org/index.md

  * Receive and store E/SMTP messages
  * Purge messages after a configurable amount of time
+ * Enforce a cap on the number of messages per mailbox by deleting older messages
  * Optional load test mode; messages are never written to disk
  * Access mail via embedded POP3 server